 These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries over which the Company has control: Covalon Technologies Inc.; Covalon Technologies (USA) Ltd.; Covalon Medical Device Shanghai Co., Ltd.; Covalon Technologies (Israel) Ltd.; and, Covalon Technologies (Europe) Limited.
 The consolidated financial statements include the Former Subsidiaries: Covalon Technologies Holdings (USA), Ltd; and, Covalon Technologies AG Ltd. up until the AquaGuard Sale on July 29, 2021.
+The Company dissolved Covalon Medical Device Shanghai Co., Ltd. on September 8, 2022.
 The Company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The wholly owned subsidiaries of the Company are consolidated from the date control is obtained.
 All intercompany transactions, balances, income and expenses have been eliminated upon consolidation.